 Not only is Logan a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a decent-sized population of people who are young, single, educated, and upwardly-mobile.
 This makes it a good choice for other relocating single professionals.
 Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

-The population of Logan is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.88% of adults in Logan have a bachelor's degree or even advanced degree.
+The education level of Logan citizens is very high relative to the national average among all cities (21.84%): 36.88% of adults in Logan have a bachelor's degree or even advanced degree.

 The per capita income in Logan in 2018 was $19,274, which is low income relative to Utah and the nation.
 This equates to an annual income of $77,096 for a family of four.
 However, Logan contains both very wealthy and poor people as well.